An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Introduction

 \section{Introduction}

-For years, we have mused about the origin myth of supermassive black holes \citep[BHs; see review by ][]{Inayoshi:2020}.
+For years, we have mused about the origin story of supermassive black holes \citep[BHs; see review by ][]{Inayoshi:2020}.
 The boundary conditions are clear: we must grow the first billion solar mass BHs only a couple hundred million years after the Big Bang \citep[e.g.,][]{banadosetal2018}.
 BH seeds may form through the death of the first generation (Population III) stars \citep[e.g.,][]{loebrasio1994,brommloeb2003}, but then some must grow at super-Eddington rates to produce the first quasars.
-Alternatively, seeds may form through dynamical processes in the centers of dense stellar clusters \citep[e.g.,][]{portegieszwartetal2002}, either rapidly through the formation of a super-massive star \citep[e.g.,][]{freitagetal2006}, or more slowly through merging of compact objects \citep[e.g.,][]{milleretal2002}.
+Alternatively, seeds may form through dynamical processes in the centers of dense stellar clusters \citep[e.g.,][]{portegieszwartetal2002}, either rapidly through the formation of a super-massive star \citep[e.g.,][]{freitagetal2006,devecchivolonteri2009}, or more slowly through merging of compact objects \citep[e.g.,][]{milleretal2002}.
 In principle such mergers can make $\sim 1000$~\msun\ seeds, provided that the merger products are not ejected first \citep[e.g.,][]{holley-bockelmannetal2008}.

-Even more massive seeds may collapse directly from low angular-momentum gas without forming stars first; so-called ``direct-collapse'' models in principle form $10^4-10^6$~\msun\ seeds, but debate persists about how rare the perfect conditions for collapse may be \citep{habouzitetal2016}.
-See the comprehensive reviews in \citet{Inayoshi:2020} and \citep{Volonteri:2021}.
+Dense and massive star clusters may also provide a fruitful environment for light (10-100~\msun) seeds to grow, through some combination of accretion, dynamical interactions, and tidal disruption \citep[e.g.,][]{stoneetal2017,Kroupa2020,Natarajan:2021}.
+Even more massive seeds may collapse directly from low angular-momentum gas without forming stars first; so-called ``direct-collapse'' models in principle form $10^4-10^6$~\msun\ seeds \citep[e.g.,][]{koushiappasetal2004,lodatonatarajan2006,begelman2010}, but debate persists about how rare the perfect conditions for collapse may be \citep[e.g.,][]{habouzitetal2016}.
+See the comprehensive reviews in \citet{Inayoshi:2020} and \citet{Volonteri:2021}.

+Up until now, it has not been possible to detect the emission from seed BHs directly. { Thus, observational constraints have focused on two areas: detecting the earliest accreting black holes on the one hand, and searches for relic seed BHs locally on the other.
+Both paths are important.
+We are able to detect the most luminous and massive accreting BHs at $z>6$ \citep[e.g.,][]{Mortlock:2011,Banados:2018,Fan:2019,Wang:2021,Harikane:2022}, but their number densities are very low compared to the full supermassive BH population.
+Thus, while the existence of these quasars at early times does provide one boundary condition on seed formation, it is not necessarily the case that the process forming these rare beasts is the universal seeding mechanism.